 Mass Loss Measurement

-The mass loss of the friction couple under test provides helpful information regarding the robustness and correctness of the overall test procedure.
+The mass loss of the brake under test provides helpful information regarding the robustness and correctness of the overall test procedure.
 It can be used as an indicator of possible issues during the execution of the brake emissions test.
 The testing facility shall measure the initial and final mass of the brake couple under test ensuring the following:

 Inspect all brake parts for burs, cracks, voids, or detachments and record accordingly.
 If there are no problems with the brake under testing, measure the brake disc or drum and the brake pads or shoes mass before commencing the brake emissions test;